EndaDwagon/UN1CA/README.md

   <a href="https://t.me/unicarom">💬 Telegram</a>
 </p>

-This is a fork from ExtremeXT's repo before he sadly deleted his repository.
-This will not be maintained although it is identical to his repository before he deleted it.
+This is a fork from ExtremeXT's repository before he sadly deleted it.
+This will be maintained for the Exynos 2200 platform starting from the 16th April 2025 so it is NOT identical to how it was originally.

 # What is UN1CA?
 UN1CA is a work-in-progress custom firmware for Samsung Galaxy devices.
 It's based on the latest and greatest iteration of Samsung's UX and it also includes additional features and tweaks to ensure the best possible experience out of the box.